Patrus Ananias

-Patrus Ananias de Sousa (Bocaiúva, 26 January 1952) is a Brazilian lawyer and politician, member of the Workers' Party (PT).
+Patrus Ananias de Sousa (Bocaiúva, 26 January 1952) is a Brazilian lawyer and politician affiliated with the Workers' Party (PT).
 He was Minister of Agrarian Development during the second term of president Dilma Rousseff.

 Biography

 Mayor of Belo Horizonte

-In 1992, he was elected mayor of Belo Horizonte, with Célio de Castro (PSB) as Vice Mayor, defeating former mayor Maurício Campos (PL), who was defeated in the second round, and Sérgio Ferrara (PMDB), the then federal deputy Aécio Neves (PSDB), who finished in 3rd place.
+In 1992, he was elected mayor of Belo Horizonte, with Célio de Castro (PSB) as Vice Mayor, defeating former mayor Maurício Campos (PL) on the second round, as well as Sérgio Ferrara (PMDB) and the then federal deputy Aécio Neves (PSDB), who finished in 3rd place.

-His term as mayor was marked with structural reforms in city administration, with changes in city hall organization, in public planning, and in public politics, engaging in an agenda of social development, with politics of fighting against poverty, of food security, of promotion of jobs and income, as well as investments in education and health.
-Implemented, also, the participative budget.
-His administration was awarded by the United Nations Organization as model of public administration.
+His term as mayor was marked by structural reforms in city administration, changes in city hall organization, in public planning, and in public policy.
+He engaged in a social development agenda, with policies to address poverty, food security, jobs and income promotion, as well as investments in education and in health.
+He also implemented a participatory budget.
+His public administration was recognized as model through an award from the United Nations.